 Habinyanja Gorilla Family

-The Habinyanja gorilla family was habituated in 1997 and first visited by tourists in 1999.
+Habinyanja gorilla family is located in Buhoma sector with 18 members including 2 silverbacks and was fully habituated in 1997.
+The Habinyanja gorilla family was first visited by tourists in 1999.
 The name “Habinyanja” comes from the Rukiga word “Nyanja” meaning “a place with water”.
 The reason for this name is because the group was first seen near a swamp in Bwindi Impenetrable Forest National Park.

 Rushegura Gorilla Family

-Rushegura is the name of a place where the separation of this group from the larger family of Habinyanja took place in February 2002.
-The breakaway was led by Mwirima who took with him seven members/started with 12 individuals including 5 femails.
-His devotatoin to create a stable family wierp vruchten af as the number of individuals increased to 19 by April 2010.
+Rushegura gorilla family is located in Buhoma sector with 19 members including 1 silverback.
+Formed in 2002, Rushegura Gorilla Family’s name came from a place where the separation of this group from the larger family of Habinyanja took place in February 2002.
+The breakaway was led by Mwirima who took with him seven members/started with 12 individuals including 5 females.
+His desire to create a stable family led the number to rise to 19 by April 2010.

-At an estimated 25 years of age, Mwirima is without question the most dominant silverback in his group and does not back away from showing his strength during fights with wild gorilla groups.
-They used to cross to neighboring Democratic Republic of Congo but came back and now enjoy the peacefully environments of Bwindi National Park.
-The group is known to be one of the calmest families and usually stay in the vicinity of Buhoma Village.
+Mwirima is without question the most dominant silverback in his group and does not back away from showing his strength during fights with wild gorilla groups.
+They used to cross to neighboring Democratic Republic of Congo but came back and now enjoy the peaceful environments of Bwindi Forest National Park.
+The group is known to be one of the most calm families and usually stay in the vicinity of Buhoma Village.
 Do not be surprised to even see them wandering around the lodge gardens or visit the souvenir shop of Gorilla Forest Camp as they are very curious as well.
 Especially the youngsters do not shy away from visitors and often like to ‘get a better look’.

 Bitukura Gorilla Family

-The Bitukura family is located in the Ruhija side of Bwindi Forest National Park.
+Bitukura Gorilla Family is located in Ruhija area with 14 members including 4 silverbacks.
+Its habituation process started in 2007 though it took over 15 months to have the group fully habituated.
 This mountain gorilla family was named after a river that bears the same name, where it was first sighted.
 Habituation started in July 2007 and the group was opened for tourism in October 2008.
 Taking only 15 months is remarkable, since the habituation process normally lasts at least 2 years.
 But thanks to the close bond that they share with the Kyaguriro family, with whom they have regularly have ‘get-togethers’, they had frequent encounters with the UWA rangers and thus made the habituation easier.

 Oruzogo Gorilla Family

+Oruzogo gorilla group is located in Ruhija Sector with 23 members including 1 silverback (Tibirikwata) and was habituated for trekking in 2011.
 The Oruzogo group is the second habituated gorilla family living in the Ruhija area.
-The group consists of 23 individuals and is led by Silverback Tibirikwata.
-The family opened for tourism mid 2011 and since then has experienced a growth thanks to a number of births.
+The family opened for tourism mid 2011 and since then has experienced growth thanks to a number of births.
 Female adult Ntamurungi gave birth to a baby gorilla in June 2011 and Musi gave birth in October 2011.
 More joy came when a set of twins was born in March 2012.
 The twin mother is Kakoba.
 Other individuals in the group include Busungu (meaning “short tempered”), Kaganga (“the giant one”) and Bwoba (“the coward”).

 Nkuringo Gorilla Family